Purdue-CS193/lab-1-John-Moran/index.md

 ## John Moran's first CS 193 Lab

--Now I know about the hackathons here
+- Now I know about the hackathons here

--I'm learning more about github
+- I'm learning more about github

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.